Valery1991/SheepDog/README.md

 # SheepDog

-Sheepdog herding game written in C# that used the Playstation Mobile SDK.
+Depricated sheepdog herding game written in C# that used the Playstation Mobile SDK.